Yeshiva Gedola of Carteret: History

 With the backing of Rabbi Aharon Feldman, Rabbi Shmuel Kamenetzky, and Rabbi Yaakov Perlow, among numerous others, Rabbis Brown and Mayer decided to open a yeshiva in the suburban north Jersey town of Carteret.
 Carteret had previously boasted a Jewish community with two synagogues in the 1950s but its Jewish presence had dwindled since then, to the point that it was no longer able to support the remaining synagogue, a Jewish community center, which closed in 2002.
 Garson Gruhin and Lou Raiman, remaining board members of the Jewish community center, worked hard to preserve Jewish life in Carteret.
 Garson Gruhin along with his son Mark I. Gruhin, Esq., arranged to transfer the former synagogue and community center building and an adjoining five-bedroom rabbi's residence to the yeshiva.

 The yeshiva opened in September 2006, starting with a small group of 14 students.
 Initially, Donya Brown and Chani Mayer, wives of the founders, handled the food preparation and bookkeeping for the fledgling institution, and each family hosted all the students in their home for one Shabbos meal.
 As enrollment grew and the students began staying in the Yeshiva full-time, the Browns and Mayers took an active role in each student's education, and personal growth, helped them with shidduchim (marriage proposals), and even hosted their sheva brachos (festive meals held during the week after the wedding).

 In 2015, Rabbi Yaakov T. Biderman became the executive director of the yeshiva.
 Biderman is an alumnus of the Yeshiva, who was intimately involved in its operations as a student and remained involved throughout the years in between.
-He also founded the Alumni Association in August 2013, with the help of Zecharya Michelsohn.
+He also founded the Alumni Association in August 2013, with the help of Alumnus Zecharya Michelsohn.
+Rabbi Biderman transitioned to the Executive Board in 2024.

 In 2017, a Mesivta was added.

-Rabbi Avraham Yeshaya Roth is The Rosh Mesivta.
+Rabbi Avraham Yeshaya Roth, who was Rebbi in the Yeshiva for several years prior, was appointed The Rosh Mesivta.

-In 2021, the Roshei Yeshiva started their new Yeshiva Gedola, with a First-Year Beis-Medrash from the graduating Twelfth Grade class.
-Rabbi Brown is giving Shiur to the First-Year Beis-Medrash First-Seder & Rabbi Mayer is giving the Bais-Medrash Shiurim Second-Seder.

-The Yeshiva currently has close to 40 students.

-In 2021, the Yeshiva suffered massive amounts of damage from Hurricane Ida.
-It did not receive assistance from FEMA.
+In 2024, Rabbi Chaim Tzvi Brog became the executive director of the yeshiva.